 Communication across cultures could prove a real challenge for an organization.
 Proper and clear communication with colleagues, clients, and customers is crucial for the success of the international business.
 Therefore, a company must be well-versed with the different cultural values and norms, acceptable business etiquette abroad, and religious and cultural traditions of the country that it is planning to enter.

 International marketing – how it can help?

-One can overcome many of the challenges discussed above with effective planning and implementation, including proper application of marketing principles across national borders, a concept that is called International marketing.
-International marketing is basically an extension of a company’s local marketing strategy with a focus on the international market.
-Similar to the local marketing strategy, a company’s international marketing strategy include market identification, targeting, and decisions.
+One can overcome many of the challenges discussed above with effective planning and implementation, including proper application of marketing principles across national borders, a concept called International marketing.
+International marketing is basically an extension of a company’s local marketing strategy focusing on the international market.
+Like the local marketing strategy, a company’s international marketing strategy includes market identification, targeting, and decisions.